Valérie Fournier - Professor

 Kim Ménard - Master's student in co-supervision (since 2022)

-I am a student from Reunion Island who just finished their undergrad in Biology at Université Laval.
-I accomplished the Research profile and I mostly followed courses related to ecology.
-I am starting my Master under the direction of Pierre Giovenazzo and Valérie Fournier.
-I am studying the honey bee population dynamics during the lowbush blueberry pollination period.
-I am pursuing in this field mostly because of the apidology class that I took two years ago.
-However, my interests in Biology are wide, and they revolve around the communities dynamics, either from an ecological or evolutionary point of view.
+Kim is a student from Reunion Island who just finished their undergrad in Biology at Université Laval.
+They accomplished the Research profile and mostly followed courses related to ecology.
+They started their Master under the direction of Pierre Giovenazzo and Valérie Fournier.
+They are studying the honey bee population dynamics during the lowbush blueberry pollination period.
+They are pursuing in this field mostly because of the apidology class that they took two years ago.
+However, their interests in Biology are wide, and they revolve around the communities dynamics, either from an ecological or evolutionary point of view.

-I am a student from Reunion Island who just finished their undergrad in Biology at Université Laval.
-I accomplished the Research profile and I mostly followed courses related to ecology.
-I am starting my Master under the direction of Pierre Giovenazzo and Valérie Fournier.
-I am studying the honey bee population dynamics during the lowbush blueberry pollination period.
-I am pursuing in this field mostly because of the apidology class that I took two years ago.
-However, my interests in Biology are wide, and they revolve around the communities dynamics, either from an ecological or evolutionary point of view.
+Kim is a student from Reunion Island who just finished their undergrad in Biology at Université Laval.
+They accomplished the Research profile and mostly followed courses related to ecology.
+They started their Master under the direction of Pierre Giovenazzo and Valérie Fournier.
+They are studying the honey bee population dynamics during the lowbush blueberry pollination period.
+They are pursuing in this field mostly because of the apidology class that they took two years ago.
+However, their interests in Biology are wide, and they revolve around the communities dynamics, either from an ecological or evolutionary point of view.

 Lydia Millette-St-Hilaire - Master's student (since 2022)

 Amélie obtained her bachelor's degree in biological and ecological sciences from the Université du Québec à Trois-Rivières in 2022.
-She is now pursuing her master's degree in plant biology under the supervision of Valérie Fournier.
-Her research project concerns the use of sown flower strips for the conservation of bumblebee populations in Montérégie.
-During her studies, she was able to develop multidisciplinary knowledge and participate in various research projects, such as the protection of the woodland caribou in Val d'Or and the atlantic salmon in Baie Sainte-Marguerite.
-She is confident that she will be able to acquire new skills in the Fournier lab and fulfill her interest regarding the conservation of Quebec's flora and fauna.
+She then pursued her master's degree in plant biology under the supervision of Valérie Fournier.
+Her research project focused on the use of flower strips in agricultural landscapes for the conservation of bumblebee populations in Montérégie.
+In 2024, she fast-tracked into a doctoral program to further her commitment to bumblebee conservation.
+Her doctoral project aims to improve the health and nutrition of bumblebees in agricultural landscapes.

 Amélie obtained her bachelor's degree in biological and ecological sciences from the Université du Québec à Trois-Rivières in 2022.
-She is now pursuing her master's degree in plant biology under the supervision of Valérie Fournier.
-Her research project concerns the use of sown flower strips for the conservation of bumblebee populations in Montérégie.
-During her studies, she was able to develop multidisciplinary knowledge and participate in various research projects, such as the protection of the woodland caribou in Val d'Or and the atlantic salmon in Baie Sainte-Marguerite.
-She is confident that she will be able to acquire new skills in the Fournier lab and fulfill her interest regarding the conservation of Quebec's flora and fauna.
+She then pursued her master's degree in plant biology under the supervision of Valérie Fournier.
+Her research project focused on the use of flower strips in agricultural landscapes for the conservation of bumblebee populations in Montérégie.
+In 2024, she fast-tracked into a doctoral program to further her commitment to bumblebee conservation.
+Her doctoral project aims to improve the health and nutrition of bumblebees in agricultural landscapes.

 Jordanne Jacques - Master's student in co-supervision (since 2023)